ekoerp1/v2/README.md

 I saw many people stealing the code I spent time on.

 ### My school blocked inspect, what do I do?
-Put the code in [here](https://caiorss.github.io/bookmarklet-maker/), it works great for school devices!
+Put the code in [here](https://caiorss.github.io/bookmarklet-maker/), it works great for school devices!<br>
+Now that these cheats are obfuscated, this is much easier.